Reviews: Child Of Light

 - The music is beautiful, and sets the tone rather well, especially during boss fights.

-- The rhyming aspect gives the game an unique, poetic flair...
+- That includes the rhyming aspect, which gives the game a unique and poetic flair...

 - Pacing Problems: